 Marin County Fire Department has decades of experience managing vegetation for fire control.
 With the implementation of the California Fire Plan in 1996, a forester and pre-fire engineer were hired to implement a Vegetation Management Program.
 The program is for communities, ranchers, and natural resource managers who wish to strengthen their protection against wildfire.

-Vegetation Management Projects 2017 - 2018
+Vegetation Management Projects 2017 - 2019

 This document represents several years of work by a diverse group of community stakeholders, fire officials, and wildfire science experts to produce an updated CWPP which broadly addresses wildfire risk and hazard, and provides a framework for future mitigation efforts.

 The Community Wildfire Protection Plan (CWPP) has identified many more Vegetation Management projects, other than the specific projects of County Fire above.

 Marin County Fire is a major player in FIRESafe Marin and its fire safety and fire risk reduction programs and projects.